 KENTUCKY Statute(s) KRS § 218A.133.

+KENTUCKY

 Initial effective date(s) March 25, 2015.

+Substantive None.

-Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who in good faith requests emergency medical assistance, with respect to a drug overdose, for himself or herself or another person.
+amendments to law(s) None.

+Individual(s) eligible for GS protection Person who in good faith requests emergency medical assistance, with respect to a drug overdose, for himself or herself or another person.
 Person who in good faith acts in concert with another person who requests emergency medical assistance with respect to a drug overdose.
 Person who appears to be in need of emergency medical assistance for a drug overdose and is the individual for whom the request is made.
 The law defines the phrase "drug overdose" as a condition resulting from the use of a controlled substance or another substance combined with one.

+Protection as to controlled substance An eligible person may not be charged or prosecuted for a criminal offense prohibiting the possession of a controlled substance.

+possession crimes Protection as to drug An eligible person may not be charged or prosecuted for a criminal

+paraphernalia crimes offense prohibiting the possession of drug paraphernalia.

+Protection as to other None.

+crimes/violations TVOIIC.

-Protection as to controlled substance possession crimes An eligible person may not be charged or prosecuted for a criminal offense prohibiting the possession of a controlled substance.
-Protection as to drug paraphernalia crimes An eligible person may not be charged or prosecuted for a criminal offense prohibiting the possession of drug paraphernalia.
-Protection as to other crimes/violations None.
-Requirement (s) for the protection to apply Person requesting medical assistance must remain with the individual who appears to be experiencing a drug overdose until the requested assistance is provided.
+Requirement(s) for the protection to apply Person requesting medical assistance must remain with the individual who appears to be experiencing a drug overdose until the requested assistance is provided.
 Evidence for the charge or prosecution must be obtained as a result of the drug overdose and the need for medical assistance.

 Exception(s) to protection Existence of the protection does not extend to the investigation and prosecution of any other crimes committed by a person who otherwise qualifies for the protection.
 "Good faith" does not include seeking medical assistance during the execution of an arrest warrant, or search warrant, or a lawful search.

-Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A
+Reporting overdose a mitigating factor in sentencing No.

+Offenses subject to mitigation N/A

+Circumstance(s) when mitigation applies N/A